Digital Disruption: The route to survival and growth in 2021?

 Looking ahead though, I think there is more to be done.
 In my many conversations with business leaders and CIOs these past months, I have identified competing visions of the future.
 For some, the focus for 2021 is still on survival and the steps they need to take in order to recover.
-But I have also spoken with several ‘acute’ or forward-thinking CIOs, who see what has happened as an opportunity for disintermediation and disruption.
+But I have also spoken with several ‘acute’ or forward-thinking CIOs, who see what has happened as an opportunity for disintermediation and digital disruption.
 They recognise that the way consumers engage with businesses, and the experience they have come to expect, has changed forever.
 If they are to meet these changing expectations, then they must first change the way they do business.

-Managing consumer expectations
+Managing consumer expectation

 I’ve been aware of a number of examples of how my own expectations have changed as the year has progressed.
 The first concerns my bank, when my wife and I wanted to open a first savings account for my 13-year-old son.
 I phoned our current bank, assuming it would be a straightforward process.
 However, it took four phone calls, including one where I was held in a queue for nearly an hour.
 When I eventually spoke to someone, they told me that I would have to open the new account in branch.

-I felt certain that a better solution must exist, and I was right.
+I felt certain that a better digital solution must exist, and I was right.
 Rather than drive to my nearest branch, I opened an account with one of the new, challenger banks online.
 It took around 15 minutes, and I was able to pay in my son’s first savings straight away.
 A bank card arrived in the post two days later, and we were able to set up his PIN using the mobile app.

 It wasn’t just the account application process that made my own bank seemed so behind the times.
 The ways for customers to get in touch also seemed out of date.
-In the space of a few months, my own role at O2 changed from being almost permanently on the road, meeting customers face to face, to spending almost all of every day on the phone or in online meetings.
+In the space of a few months, my own role at O2 changed from being almost permanently on the road, meeting customers face to face, to remote working and spending almost all of every day on the phone or in online meetings.
 I just don’t have the time or willingness to spend an hour waiting to get through to someone from my bank on the phone.

 I’m being a little unfair.
 It isn’t just banks that need to up their game.
 I believe that businesses that thrive will be the ones who implement new, better and more innovative ways for their customers to engage with them.
-Perhaps the successful ones will be those to employ AI and related automation capable of resolving all but the most complicated of enquiries.
+Perhaps the successful ones will be those to employ artificial intelligence and related automation capable of resolving all but the most complicated of enquiries.
 I don’t claim to have all the answers, but I do recognise that customer engagement is an area ripe for disruption.

 Delivering the experience